-Centennial Hall is the oldest surviving high school building in Nebraska and is listed on the National Register of Historic Places.
+Valentine's Centennial Hall is the oldest surviving high school building in Nebraska and is listed on the National Register of Historic Places.
 Today, this historic site is a museum said to have a few ghosts who are perpetual students.

 Buffalo Bill Ranch State Historical Park

-The House highlights the showman scout's life in the Buffalo Bill Ranch State Historical Park.
+The House highlights the showman scout's life in the Buffalo Bill Ranch State Historical Park in North Platte.
 In 1965, the remaining 16 acres of his estate became a state historical park.
 The house and barn contain Cody memorabilia.
 There are many stories about the paranormal activity that goes on at the house and barn.

-The North Platte Telegraph quotes the park superintendent Aric Riggins about his paranormal encounters on the property that include, objects moved, phantom footsteps, doors opening and furniture being moved.
+The North Platte Telegraph quotes the park superintendent Aric Riggins about his paranormal encounters on the property that include objects moved, phantom footsteps, doors opening, and furniture being moved.
 The janitor claimed that a white mist attacked him with great force.

-Seven Sisters Road, Otoe County
+Seven Sisters Road in Otoe County

 This stretch of road is shown on the map as L-Road and referred to by Otoe County officials as County Road L lies south of Nebraska City.
 The gravel road courses through rolling hills and is considered a very haunted area.

 The legend of the Seven Sisters Road claims that after an enraged argument, a man hanged his seven sisters from trees along the road.
 Some versions claim it was the father who hanged the girls.
 There's no record of such a dastardly murder, although there is the real story of five men being hanged along the road in the mid-1800s.
 One of those men was Lee Shellenberger accused of killing his 11-year-old daughter by slicing her throat.
-If you drive along the Seven Sisters Road be prepared for just about any kind of paranormal or supernatural encounter.
-According to Omaha World-Herald, mysterious happenings on the road include, cars stalling, blood-curdling screams, disembodied voices, a dogman monster, shadow figures, and ghostly bodies hanging from the trees.
+If you drive along the Seven Sisters Road, be prepared for just about any kind of paranormal or supernatural encounter.
+According to Omaha World-Herald, mysterious happenings on the road include cars stalling, blood-curdling screams, disembodied voices, a dogman monster, shadow figures, and ghostly bodies hanging from the trees.

 The Alliance Theatre (originally 1903 Charter Hotel) first opened in 1937 and is known for its striking Art Moderne architecture.
 The theatre has gone through several renovations and is still operating today as a first-run movie theater.

 The theatre is fully operational and you can always attend a movie to see if you can experience some of the paranormal activities described.
-The theatre is located at 410 Box Butte Ave.
-(308) 762-4100

 Visiting Most Haunted Places in Nebraska